-In October, 2019, the Company signed a letter of intent with a private US company, Coal Strategy Advisors, LLC, ("CSA") to earn up to a 50% interest in the Will Scarlett Rare Earths Recovery Project ("Will Scarlett") located near Marion, Illinois.
+In October, 2019, the Company signed a letter of intent with a private US company, Coal Strategy Advisors, LLC, ("CSA"), to earn up to a 50% interest in the Will Scarlett Rare Earths Recovery Project ("Will Scarlett") located near Marion, Illinois.
 Will Scarlett is a closed coal mine site where recent geochemical sampling has found elevated levels of rare earth elements (or "REE") and other metallic elements such as cobalt, nickel, lithium, manganese and zinc in mine waste materials.

 The rare earths are found at Will Scarlett in the acid mine drainage ("AMD") and in the precipitates generated from lime treatment of the AMD to neutralize the acidity.
 Sampling of the precipitates and AMD has revealed high concentrations of total rare earth oxides in excess of 500 ppm.
 Also notable is that, unlike most hardrock rare earth resources, no significant uranium or thorium has been detected associated with the rare earths at Will Scarlett.
-Avalon and CSA plan to proceed immediately with analytical and process testwork to confirm concentration levels and the most efficient extraction process to recover the rare earths from the AMD and precipitates.
-Avalon and CSA will enter a formal joint venture agreement once the full scope of work required to advance the project to initial production is determined.
+Analytical and process testwork is now in progress to confirm concentration levels and the most efficient extraction process to recover the rare earths from the AMD and precipitates.
+Avalon and CSA plan to enter into a formal joint venture agreement in early 2020 once the project development plan is agreed and funding is in place.
+The partners are party to several applications for funding through US government programs initiated in 2019 to support domestic rare earth supply chain development.

-While the Warren Township Anorthosite Project remains inactive, the Company continues to monitor the markets for calcium feldspar products, where demand appears to be growing as evidenced by new production from Greenland reported by Hudson Resources Inc..
-There is also renewed exploration activity in the Shawmere Anorthosite complex by another company exploring on claims located to the north of the Warren Township Project.
+While the Warren Township Anorthosite Project remains inactive, the Company continues to monitor the markets for calcium feldspar products, where demand appears to be growing as evidenced by new production from Greenland reported by Hudson Resources Inc. There is also renewed exploration activity in the Shawmere Anorthosite complex by another company exploring on claims located to the north of the Warren Township Project.